axc450/CryptoVision/README.md

 - Data is loaded into the program
 - Encryption key is converted into an MD5 hash to secure the key
-- MD5 hash is converted into a seed (value used for consistant 'random' generation)
+- MD5 hash is converted into a seed (value used for consistent 'random' generation)
 - Data is XOR'd with 'random' data
 - Encrypted data is saved back to a file
 - Decryption is possible due to 'random' data being replicated via the seed